PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--endingBefore` (string): A token used by the server to indicate the end of the page.
 Often this is a timestamp or an ID but it is not limited to those.
 This parameter should not be defined by client applications.
 The link for the first, last, prev, or next page in the HTTP Link header should define it.
 - `--usedState` (string): Filter results by used or unused inventory.
 Accepted values are "used" or "unused".
 - `--search` (string): Search for devices in inventory based on serial number, mac address, or model.
+- `--macs` (array): Search for devices in inventory based on mac addresses.
+- `--networkIds` (array): Search for devices in inventory based on network ids.
+- `--serials` (array): Search for devices in inventory based on serials.
+- `--models` (array): Search for devices in inventory based on model.
+- `--tags` (array): An optional parameter to filter devices by tags.
+The filtering is case-sensitive.
+If tags are included, 'tagsFilterType' should also be included (see below).
+- `--tagsFilterType` (string): An optional parameter of value 'withAnyTags' or 'withAllTags' to indicate whether to return devices which contain ANY or ALL of the included tags.
+If no type is included, 'withAnyTags' will be selected.
+- `--productTypes` (array): Optional parameter to filter devices by product type.
+Valid types are wireless, appliance, switch, systemsManager, camera, cellularGateway, and sensor.

 ##### Example: